-Elite Week-–in its twenty-third year–offers the elite player (ages 12-17), as well as the soon-to-be-elite player, a week of intense, no-nonsense soccer designed to prepare him/her for advanced play as well as high school and college level performance.
-This session is for serious soccer players complemented by an exceptional coaching staff, directed by our own Steve McCrath, the winningest Men’s Soccer Coach at Barry University, many of whose players have gone on to play professionally, and featuring college and professional coaches from around the world.
+Week 3 – Elite Week July 12 – 17 resident camp and July 13 – 17 day camp for ages 12-17; Complete Skills Day Camp for ages 7-11.
+Elite Week - in its 24th year–offers the elite player, as well as the soon-to-be-elite player, a week of intense, no-nonsense soccer designed to prepare him/her for advanced play as well as high school and college level performance.
+This session is for serious soccer players complemented by an exceptional coaching staff, directed by our own Steve McCrath, the winningest Men’s Soccer Coach at Barry University, many of whose players have gone on to play professionally, and features college and professional coaches from around the world.
 In addition, one of the most unique segments of the Elite Week experience is the power and explosion program directed by Dr. Kenneth Foreman, US Olympic Hall-of-Fame Coach, his wife Denise, and Dale Kennedy–legendary coach from Montana State University.

 Week 4 - Brazilian Concepts of Play with Edu, for ages 7-17, July 19 – 24 resident camp and July 20 – 24 Day Camp.
 Edu, from Brazil, is the “pied piper” of soccer and a special guest of Northwest Soccer Camp.
 Edu appeared on the Brazilian soccer scene at age 15, when he signed his first professional contract with Santos FC, Pele’s club.
 One year later, in 1966, he was named to the Brazilian national team and traveled to England as the youngest player ever to participate in a World Cup.
 He was a teammate of the great Pele for thirteen years.
 They were one of the most feared duos in the game and together scored over 1500 goals.
 It is notable that Edu was credited with assists on approximately half the goals Pele scored.